mintforpeople/robobo-remote-control-ws-ios/README.md

 The Remote Control Module WS is the Websocket implementation of the Robobo Remote control interface.
 It allows the remote access to the robot using a websocket client.
 This module opens a websocket server on the port 40404 of the iPhone, to use this module check if your firewall allows the access to this port.
-Connections to the websocket server must be using the "ws://ip:40404" format, using the secure version "wss://" wont work.
+Connections to the websocket server must be using the "ws://ip:40404" format, using the secure version "wss://" won't work.
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.